 Edmund Abaka is Associate Professor of History and International Studies, University of Miami.
 His publications include Kola is God’s Gift: Agricultural Production, Export Initiatives & the Kola Industry of Asante & the Gold Coast (2005); House of Slaves and "Door of No Return": Gold Coast/Ghana Slave Forts, Castles and Dungeons and the Atlantic Slave Trade (2012).

-Kwame Osei Kwarteng is an Associate Professor of History, former Head of the Department of History, and currently Dean, Faculty of Arts, University of Cape Coast, Ghana.
-He is the author of A History of Ahafo 1719-1958: Ahafo from the earliest Times to 1958 (2011) and A History of the Elephant in Ghana in the Twentieth Century (2011).
+Kwame Osei Kwarteng is a Professor of History, former Head of the Department of History, and currently Dean, Faculty of Arts, University of Cape Coast, Ghana.
+He is the author of A History of Ahafo 1719-1958: Ahafo from dependence to independence (2011) and A History of the Elephant in Ghana in the Twentieth Century (2011).